Mataasnakahoy: Etymology

-The name of the municipality is explained in a May 1953 documented written by a commission composed of the town's schoolteachers.
+Although the town's name is written as one word, it comes from the Tagalog phrase mataás na kahoy, which means "tall wood."
+It is explained in a May 1953 documented written by a commission composed of the town's schoolteachers.
 According to them, the name "mataas na kahoy" dates from 1862, when the Capitan Municipal of Lipa first decided to establishment the settlement in that particular place as a barrio of Lipa.
 The head of the settlement recalled a tall tree - literally "mataas na kahoy" - which was in their settlement, and named the new barrio after it.
+According to a folklore, the tall tree was also associated with a fruit that cured an old woman of her illness.